-Only about 5% of blogs on the internet get 99% of search engine traffic.
+Only 5% of blogs on the internet get 99% of search engine traffic.
 And even less than 10% of bloggers generate any income.

-That’s a very terrible stats if you ask me and no doubt why blogs fail.
+That’s a terrible stat if you ask me, and there is no doubt why blogs fail.

 What is the meaning of a blog to you?

-A hobby, right? an online journal or that online space where you express your thought and opinion?
+A hobby, right?
+An online journal or space where you express your thoughts and opinions?

-If one of the above is your definition of what a blog is, then you probably will fall into one of those categories of bloggers that never live up to their full potentials.
+If one of the above is your definition of a blog, then you probably will fall into one of those categories of bloggers that never live up to their full potential.

-Not treating your blog as a business is one of the top most reasons why blogs fail.
+Not treating your blog as a business is one of the top reasons why blogs fail.

 The moment you start treating your blog as an online company.
 An office apartment or a rented shop where you carry out your normal day-to-day business activities.
-From that moment going forward your approach and strategies to blogging will change for better.
+From that moment, your approach and strategies to blogging will change for the better.

-This is because you will start focusing on what really matters and stop celebrating vanity metrics that really don’t add value to your business and pocket.
+This is because you will start focusing on what matters and stop celebrating vanity metrics that don’t add value to your business and pocket.

-Blogging/internet marketing is no different from any other physical offline businesses.
+Blogging/internet marketing is no different from any other physical offline business.

-You need to understand that just as it takes concrete efforts and investments to build a solid business in the offline world…so also it these are required to build a thriving online business that will sustain your livelihood.
+You need to understand that just as it takes substantial efforts and investments to build a solid business in the offline world, these are also required to build a thriving online business that will sustain your livelihood.

-Your blog is your business, treats it as such!
+Your blog is your business; treat it as such!
 ASAP!

-I know is hard to overcome this and that’s the reason I made mention above that your blog is not your business.
-Believe me, if your blog remains a business to you, you will find all possible means to be consistent and ever-present.
+I know it is hard to overcome this, so I mentioned above that your blog is not your business.
+However, if your blog means business to you, you will find all possible means to be consistent and ever-present.

-But since most bloggers consider their blogs as an online journal or hobby – they write only when they feel like doing it.
-If nothing pops up in their brain to put down on the text editor….that’s it for the day.
+But since most bloggers consider their blogs as online journals or hobbies – They write only when they feel like it.
+So if nothing pops up in their brain to put down on the text editor…that’s it for the day.

-To be consistent and maintain such level, you have to cultivate the habit of writing either you’re ready or not.
-This may sound awful or not an ideal advice to you but let take this for an example…
+To be consistent and maintain such a level, you must cultivate the habit of writing whether you’re ready.

-Do you think most employees are performing their expected task at work because they’re ready to work?
+Do you think most employees perform their expected tasks because they’re ready to work?

 No…I don’t think so.

-Most employees don’t even like what they’re doing.
-Some hate the 9 to 5 hours job not even to say ready to do it.
+Many employees don’t even like what they’re doing.
+Some employees hate the 9 to 5 hours of the job, not even to say they are ready to do it.

-But for the fact that he is going to get paid for executing the job at the end of the month, he just had to put in all he got into it and execute the task perfectly – that’s what I called professionalism.
+But because he was going to get paid at the end of the month for a job, he just had to put in all he got and execute the task flawlessly.

 Knowing that your blog is your business and you’re aiming to make a living out of it will possibly change your attitude towards how you manage your blogging task for the better.

-I bet this must be how you go about your blog posts promotions once you hit the publish button.
+This must be how you go about your blog post promotions once you hit the publish button.

 - Step 1.
 You hit the publish button.

 - Step 2.
-Post goes live and it automatically gets published on your social network – Facebook, Twitter, Google+, LinkedIn.
+The post goes live and automatically gets published on your social network – Facebook, Twitter, and LinkedIn.

 - Step 3.
-WordPress automatically ping major search engines on your behalf.
+WordPress automatically pings significant search engines on your behalf.

 - Step 4.
 You take it over from there and share it across your entire social media group, right?

 - Step 5.
-You send out tweets couple of times daily or even weekly.
+You send out tweets a couple of times daily or even weekly.

 Stop!
 That’s not content marketing.

-How many of your so-called 200,000 plus Facebook group members are active in the group?
+How many of your so-called 200,000-plus Facebook group members are active?

-Don’t tell me they’re because even if they are active users, they’re there for same reason as yours – dumping latest post and offers on the group’s floor that no one cares to read or even glance at the headlines.
+Don’t tell me they are because even if they are active users, they’re there for the same reason as yours – dumping the latest post and offers on the group’s floor that no one cares to read or even glance at the headlines.

-Focus all your energy and time on what matter most – the kind of traffic that put a smile on your face and makes your pocket “BIG“.
-To run a blog business requires money, and I don’t think you’ll be happy to see you at the end of the year not being able to renew your hosting plan.
+Running a blog business requires money.
+So I don’t think you’ll be happy to see me at the end of the year not being able to renew the hosting plan.

-Effective blog marketing required that you spend some decent money on content marketing and not just anyhow paid ads but well-targeted and affordable advertisement like Facebook ads and Google AdWord.
+Effective blog marketing requires that you spend decent money on content marketing.
+Not just anyhow paid ads but well-targeted and affordable advertisements like Facebook ads and Google Ads.

-To build a blog beyond 1,000 daily visits is not an easy task, you need to do more than your best – Just go all out!
+Building a blog beyond 1,000 daily visits is not easy; you need to do more than your best – Go all out!

 Granted!
-At the beginning of your blogging career…you can do this to learn how this blogging thing and online marketing really works with using free stuff.
+At the beginning of your blogging career.
+You can do this to learn how this blogging thing and online marketing work using free stuff.

-Free stuff can only take you far but not far enough to your dream land.
-Depending solely on free tools and services will only add more to your frustrations, and in most cases gives you half baked services.
+Free stuff can only take you far but not far enough to your dreamland.
+Depending solely on free tools and services will add more to your frustrations.
+And in most cases gives you half-baked services.

-When you take into account how much you’re spending on your blog yearly, you will understand why it is and must be a business that you invest in with the aim of getting returns.
+When you consider how much you spend on your blog yearly, you will understand why it is and must be a business you invest in to get returns.

 Free stuff won’t catch it!

-I know of hundreds of bloggers who set up their blog or dabble into blogging back on the mind that they want to make money from Adsense program with the blog.
+I know hundreds of bloggers that set up their blogs or dabble in blogging back on the mindset that they want to make money from the Adsense program with the blog.

-Why setting up a blog all because of Google AdSense program?
+Why set up a blog all because of the Google AdSense program?

-Without the loving passion for what you’re doing, surely it won’t take that long before you call it quit.
-Stop building your blog for AdSense program.
+Without a loving passion for what you’re doing, it won’t take long before you call it to quit.
+So stop building your blog for the AdSense program.

 Instead, build a solid business with your blog.
 Google can pull the plug suddenly without any notice.
-It’s not an uncommon thing to woke up one morning only to discover that Google has restrict ads serving on your blog.
+It’s not uncommon to wake up one morning only to discover that Google has restricted ads serving on your blog.

-Lay the foundation to true lasting business that will take you to the next level in internet marketing.
+Lay the foundation for a genuine lasting business that will take you to the next level in internet marketing.

-CopyBlogger started out as a blog that publishes content.
-Today, CopyBlogger is one of the best software company that develop WordPress themes, plugin, courses etc.
+CopyBlogger started as a blog that publishes content.
+Today, CopyBlogger is one of the best software companies that develop WordPress themes, plugins, courses, WordPress sites builder, etc.

 I mean this one.

-Blogging is one of the most time-consuming tasks I ever come across.
+Blogging is one of the most time-consuming tasks I have ever come across.

-The sales gimmick internet marketers will tell you that one or two hours weekly work on your blog/internet marketing will skyrocket it to the roof-top in no time and earn you significant income.
+The sales gimmick internet marketers will tell you that one or two hours of weekly work on your blog/internet marketing will skyrocket it to the roof-top and earn you significant income.

-But here we are facing the reality…things is never so.
+But here we are, facing reality…things are never so.

-I read Harsh Agrawal of Shoutmeloud interview on Aha-Now.
-He said in the early days of his blogging career he used to spend almost 16 hours on his blogging task a day.
+I read the Harsh Agrawal of Shoutmeloud interview on Aha-Now.
+He said that in the early days of his blogging career, he spent almost 16 hours on his daily blogging task.

-Despite the growth of Shoutmeloud and its popularity, Harsh still work 6 – 8 hours daily, that mean you might still have a very long process to follow.
+Despite the growth of Shoutmeloud and its popularity, Harsh still works 6 – 8 hours daily.
+So, unfortunately, you might still have a very long process to follow.

-The Philippians are good in such task; speak good English and well internet savvy.
-You can hire someone to help you manage your entire blog provided you both come to terms and agreements.
+The Philippians are good at such tasks, speak good English, and are internet savvy.
+You can hire someone to help you manage your entire blog, provided you both come to terms and agreements.